rurban/ctl/docs/stack.md

 The function names are composed of the prefix **stack_**, the user-defined type **T** and the method name.
 E.g `stack_int` with `#define T int`.

-As opposed to vector, the elements of a stack are not stored contiguously: typical implementations use a sequence of individually allocated fixed-size arrays, with additional bookkeeping, which means indexed access to stack must perform two pointer dereferences, compared to vector's indexed access which performs only one.
+As opposed to vector, the elements of a stack (ie deque) are not stored contiguously, but in pages of fixed-size arrays, with additional bookkeeping, which means indexed access to deque must perform two pointer dereferences, compared to vector's indexed access which performs only one.

 The storage of a stack is automatically expanded and contracted as needed.
 Expansion of a stack is cheaper than the expansion of a vector